ellakoa/postcard-poem/content/posts/sweet-nothings.md

   We are no longer so well-defined.

   I whisper sweet nothings as we touch
-  You quiver but never say much.
+  You quiver, but never say much.

   Come autumn
   our leaves play chase as they fall.